Don Casper Headshot

 He served as editor on The Last Dalai Lama?, a feature documentary directed by Mickey Lemle released theatrically across North America in 2017.
 He created, produced and directed the feature documentary Signs of the Time, which investigates the links baseball hand signals have to deaf culture and earned the NY Emmy® Award for Outstanding Documentary.
 Casper also captured NY Emmy® awards for his work on Turn The Page (co-producer), Don’t Define Me (director) and Women and the Vote (co-producer and editor).

 His most recent film, Appalachia Heart, travels with visual artist Charmaine Wheatley on a year-long project to paint portraits of people affected by the opioid crisis in rural Eastern Kentucky.
-The film will be released nationwide through public television beginning in fall 2023.
+The film will was released nationwide through public television and won the 2024 NY Emmy® for Best Human Interest Program (Long Form).

 Currently Teaching